gabref/dsa/algorithms/bubble-sort/README.md

 | last | (n - 2) |

 $(n - 1) + (n - 2) + (n - 3) + ... + 1 = n (n - 1) / 2$

+## Application
+* complexity does not matter
+* short and simple code is preferred